 Latex mattresses are made using latex foam.
 Also known as natural rubber – latex is a natural substance obtained from the rubber tree.
 It is whipped up into a foam to produce latex mattresses.
 These mattresses have a unique feel – combining soft comforting cushioning with a springy bounce.

 Instead, they use a man-made petrochemical substance that mimics the characteristics of latex.
+They are a budget option.
 Blended latex mattresses use a combination of natural and synthetic latex.
 For more information check out – What Is a Latex Mattress?

 What about a polyfoam mattress?
 This is a question that pops up regularly when discussing the pros and cons of a memory foam mattress.